jtvandijk/pg-polygon-merge-repo/README.md

 ## Iteratively Merge Polygons in a Postgres/PostGIS database

 #### About
 Shell script (using psql) that allows you to iteratively merge (aggregate) adjacent polygons stored in a Postgres/PostGIS database by considering a minimum required value for a given variable.
-For instance, if you have polygons containing population data and you require all polygons to contain a minimum of 1,000 people, you can use this script to iteratively merge adjacent polygons until this threshold has been reached.
+For instance, if you have polygons containing population data and you require all polygons to contain a minimum of 1,000 people, you can use this script to iteratively merge adjacent polygons until this threshold has been reached ('aggregation with dissolve').
 With a large number of polygons to be aggregated this process may be slow.
-Similar to the Python GeoPandas implementation: http://geopandas.org/aggregation_with_dissolve.html

 __Iterative steps__